cortezpedro/chfem/README.md

 Obs.2: Porosity $\phi=0.25$ admitted for the FLUID analysis shown above.

+Obs.3: Lower memory requirements can be achieved with the 3 and 2 vector solvers (CG3, CG2, MINRES3, MINRES2).

 ## Requirements

 + An NVIDIA GPU with compute capability $\geq$ 5.0. (_Might work with older hardware, provided that its appropriate architecture flags are passed to the compiler_)